 Pascal Caffet makes a frozen Valentine's dessert for two, the Cocooning: 70% dark Venezuelan chocolate mousse and biscuit, red fruits and Bourbon vanilla crème brûlée.

-Pierre Hermé couldn’t have a Valentine’s Day without his famous Ispahan macaron heart of rose, raspberry and litchi.
-Discover his “Venus Heart” tart of quince, apple and rose.
+Pierre Hermé has a consistent Valentine’s Day pastry with his famous Ispahan macaron of rose, raspberry and litchi.
+For the really sweet-toothed, try his Ispahan croissants topped with freeze-dried raspberries and sugary glaze.

 As Valentine's Day usually falls during the French school mid-term holidays, don't forget there's the Paris Chocolate Museum (links to my article on it).
 Learn all about the history of chocolate (Choco Story) plus finish off with a talk and tasting.